Out transgender troops have served for a year — but new recruits on ice

+While currently enlisted trans troops can continue to serve, recent graduates and new recruits have to wait to serve their country openly.

-On June 23, the Associated Press reported that the chiefs of the Army, Navy, Air Force and Marine Corps met with the Trump administration's Secretary of Defense James Mattis to negotiate an extension to the July 1 deadline set a year ago.
+The Associated Press reported last week that the chiefs of the Army, Navy, Air Force and Marine Corps met with the Trump administration's Secretary of Defense James Mattis to negotiate an extension to the July 1 deadline set a year ago.
 Some joint chiefs reportedly want to take another six months to prepare for enlisting transgender service members.
 Others reportedly want up to two more years.

-NBC Out reached out to the Department of Defense's press office to ask whether the department will meet the July 1 deadline or whether the Associated Press's reporting regarding the delay could be confirmed.
-A spokesman responded saying, "I don't have anything additional to provide at this time."
+NBC Out contacted to the Department of Defense to ask whether it would meet the July 1 deadline and whether the Associated Press's reporting on the delay could be confirmed.
+A spokesman told NBC Out, "I don't have anything additional to provide at this time."

 Transgender people already stationed in the military told NBC Out they understand the careful preparation but said delaying enrollment for another year does not make sense.